julianfaraway/brinla/README.md

 This R package contains data and R code from the [book](http://julianfaraway.github.io/brinla/) entitled "Bayesian Regression with INLA".

-You can install it (provided you have loaded the `devtools` package) with:
+To install it:

+1. Install INLA from <http://www.r-inla.org/download> (if you have not already done so)

+2. Install the `devtools` R package. (if you have not already done so)

+3. Install `brinla`

 ```
+library(devtools)
 install_github("julianfaraway/brinla")
 ```